 Does Medicare Cover Anesthesia?

 Original Medicare covers most of the costs of anesthesia services.
 You may still be responsible for a portion of the Medicare-approved costs, and you may have to pay an additional copayment to the facility.
-Anesthesia for a colonoscopy to screen for colon cancer is fully covered by Medicare.
+Anesthesia for colonoscopy is completely covered under Medicare Part B.

 Medicare Coverage for Anesthesia